Caitanya Mahaprabhu's Tirtha-yatra, Part 13

 "The Supreme Lord then traveled through the kingdoms of Kerala and Trigarta, visiting Lord Siva's sacred city of Gokarna, where Lord Dhurjati (Siva) directly manifests himself.
 After also visiting Goddess Parvati, who dwells on an island, Lord Balarama went to the holy district of Surparaka and bathed in the Tapi, Payosni and Nirvindhya rivers.
 He next entered the Dandaka forest and went to the river Reva, along which the city of Mahismati is found.
 Then He bathed at Manu-tirtha and finally returned to Prabhasa."

 Rishyamuka Mountain is also associated with the pastimes of Lord Rama, as described in Valmiki's Ramayana.
-There is an interesting article at Krishna.com about a devotee's travels in the area of Hampi, and mention is made of the Rishyamuka Mountain located there:
+At one time there was an interesting article at Krishna.com about a devotee's travels in the area of Hampi, and mention is made of the Rishyamuka Mountain located there:

 "Driving through Kiskhinda we came to Pampa Lake, filled with lotus flowers.
 (From Pampa the word Hampi was derived.)
 It is mentioned in the Chaitanya-charitamrita (Madhya 9.316) that Chaitanya Mahaprabhu bathed in Pampa Lake.
 Here Rama and Lakshmana met Shabari, an elder woman performing penance.
 She offered them delicious fruit and directed them towards Rishyamuka Mountain."